milosdjurica/nestjs-movies/README.md

 ## Usage

 This project is meant to showcase my skills as a backend developer.
-I think it covers basic principles needed to know for backend development in production.
+It covers basic principles every backend developer should know to produce production ready applications.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->